Stevinson/stevinson.github.io/_posts/2024-08-01-ICML-2024-Highlights.md

-# ICML 2024 Highlights
+---
+layout: post
+title: "ICML 2024 Highlights"
+date: 2024-08-01
+---

 ICML 2024 was my first academic conference experience.
 While initially overwhelming, it was an great opportunity to understand current research trends.
 Here are the papers that particularly caught my attention:

 ### SparseTSF: Modeling Long-term Time Series Forecasting with 1k Parameters

- **Showing that tiny models with just 1,000 parameters can match or exceed the performance of large models in time series forecasting by leveraging data periodicity.**
+ ##### Showing that tiny models with just 1,000 parameters can match or exceed the performance of large models in time series forecasting by leveraging data periodicity.

 [Paper](https://arxiv.org/abs/2405.00946)